-There is a need to reduce work disability and to ensure work injury schemes are fit-forpurpose.
+There is a need to reduce work disability and to ensure work injury systems are fit-for-purpose.

 The evidence indicates improvements will come through:

 - Systematically capturing psychosocial information for individual claims, with proactive management of biopsychosocial risks - Ensuring that scheme cultures, systems and processes do not create unnecessary barriers to recovery - Scheme operations that are based on values and principles of fairness, including collaboration, timeliness, trust and reciprocity, personalised and respectful communication, and empowerment of stakeholders.